BurdetteLamar/RubyTest/examples/github_api/tester_tour/md_files/DataValidSimple.md

 Notes:

+- Use method `verdict_valid?` to verify that a data object's data are valid.
 - In section `This is valid`:
-  - A new album with valid values is instantiated.
+  - A new `IssueLabel` with valid values is instantiated.
-  - The valid values are not in the test itself, but instead come from the data class.
-  - Method `Album.verdict_valid? validates and logs each value in the album.
+  - Method `IssueLabel.verdict_valid? validates and logs each value in the issue label.
 - In section `This is not valid`:
-  - A new album with invalid values is instantiated.
+  - A new `IssueLabel` with invalid values is instantiated.
+  - Method `IssueLabel.verdict_valid? validates and logs each value in the issue label.
-  - The invalid values are not in the test itself, but instead come from the data class.
+  - The invalid value is not in the test itself, but instead comes from the data class.
-  - Method `Album.verdict_valid? validates and logs each value in the album.

 ## Log